ditrit/badaas/docs/badaas-orm/quickstart.rst

 ==============================

-To integrate badaas-orm into your project, you can head to the `quickstart <https://github.com/ditrit/badaas-orm-quickstart>`_, where you will find two different variations:
+To integrate badaas-orm into your project, you can head to the `quickstart <https://github.com/ditrit/badaas-orm-quickstart>`_, where you will find three different variations:

 1. Standalone (not using any other dependency) in `standalone/`
 2. Using uber fx for :ref:`dependency injection <badaas-orm/concepts:dependency injection>` in `fx/`
+3. Inside a badaas application in `badaas/`

 Refer to its README.md for running it.